Massive discount for RuPay debit and credit card holders at Big Bazaar, other Future Group stores; check details

 However, if they shop for just Rs 1500, they will still get 10 per cent discount, up to the maximum cap of Rs 250.

-Kunal Kalawatia, SVP – Marketing & Branding, National Payment Corporation of India (NPCI), said that the step is aimed at enhancing the value proposition of RuPay cards for customers.
+Kunal Kalawatia, SVP – Marketing & Branding, National Payments Corporation of India (NPCI), said that the step is aimed at enhancing the value proposition of RuPay cards for customers.
 He said that the collaboration with Big Bazaar is aligned with their efforts to benefit both the RuPay and Future Retail customers.

 The customers need to keep in mind that the offer is applicable for each RuPay card holder only once in a month during the campaign period.
 It will be applicable on either of the retail chains of Future Retail namely, Big Bazaar, Food Bazaar, eZone and fbb.